vivanc/monster-cards/README.md

 ## Available Scripts

-In the project directory, you can run:
+Git clone the project and run:

 ### `npm start`